rickardlindberg/rickardlindberg.me/writing/writing-my-own-video-editor/index.template.markdown

   forward.

 * [Flowblade](https://github.com/jliljebl/flowblade): Another video editor that
   is written in Python and MLT.
-So far, I've used it mainly to figure out how to embed the video preview window in an gui application.

 ## Design idea

-By doing the spikes, I have a basic understanding how to use MLT and how it could be used to build a video editor.
+By doing the spikes, I have a basic understanding of how to use MLT and how it could be used to build a video editor.

 The design I have in mind for the video editor looks something like this: